 So, what IS the difference between thoughts and feelings?
-Which ones are real?
-Which ones can you act on?
-Which ones should you ignore?
-Great questions when you’ve just split from someone and miss them terribly and feel like your brain is tricking you in all sorts of ways you can’t control.
+How do you figure out which ones are real?
+The thoughts you CAN act on?
+And which ones should you ignore?
+These are all great questions when you’ve just split from someone and miss them terribly and feel like your brain is tricking you in all sorts of ways you can’t control.

 Such as, coaxing you into rewriting history, and only focusing on the good stuff you had with your ex.
 Or, telling you that you’ve made a mistake and should try to reconcile immediately (even if you know it was the right decision and there’s no going back).